sniffnet/sniffnet.github.io/_posts/2025-08-01-third-anniversary.md

 ### Planning

 When I launched Sniffnet three years ago, I could never imagine that it would become such a long-term project.<br>
-After the first few months, I had the feeling ideas would run out soon and that I'd have abandoned the project to focus on something else.
+After the first few months, I had the feeling ideas would run out soon and that I'd have abandoned the ship to focus on something else.

 Today, I'm happy to say I was wrong.<br>
-As time passes, Sniffnet is increasingly shifting from a toy project to an established software product.<br>
+As time passes, Sniffnet is increasingly shifting from a toy application to an established software product.<br>
 As such, it needs accurate **management and planning** to keep it on track and ensure its steady progress.

-It's no longer just a matter of adding new features, but it's also about building solid foundations to ensure the project's **longevity**.<br>
+It's no longer just a matter of coding, but it's also about building solid foundations to ensure the project's **longevity**.<br>
-This is the reason why the past year didn't only bring two new releases of the app (<a target="_blank" href="https://github.com/GyulyVGC/sniffnet/releases/tag/v1.3.2">v1.3.2</a> and <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/releases/tag/v1.4.0">v1.4.0</a>), but was also characterised by a bunch of behind-the-scenes work to set up this blog, write down extensive <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/wiki">documentation</a>, drop cool <a target="_blank" href="https://grindhouse.dev/collections/sniffnet">merchandise</a>, and come up with a detailed project roadmap that you can find below.
+This is the reason why the past year didn't only bring two new releases of the app (<a target="_blank" href="https://github.com/GyulyVGC/sniffnet/releases/tag/v1.3.2">v1.3.2</a> and <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/releases/tag/v1.4.0">v1.4.0</a>), but was also characterised by a bunch of behind-the-scenes efforts to set up this blog, write down extensive <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/wiki">documentation</a>, drop cool <a target="_blank" href="https://grindhouse.dev/collections/sniffnet">merchandise</a>, and come up with a detailed roadmap that you can find below.

 <div style="width:100%; padding-top:50%; position:relative;">
     <iframe style="position:absolute; top:0; bottom:0; border:none; border-radius:20px;" width="100%" height="100%" src="https://whimsical.com/embed/Damodrdfx22V9jGnpHSCGo"></iframe>